codemercs-com/lw18/src/iowarrior/linux/README.md

 ## Install iowkit API

-To install the *'libiowkit'* on Linux you have to download the latest API from our [website]([http://](https://codemercs.com/downloads/iowarrior/IO-Warrior_SDK_linux.zip)) and compile the iowkit API on you system.
+To install the *'libiowkit'* on Linux you have to download the latest API from our [website]([http://](https://codemercs.com/downloads/iowarrior/IO-Warrior_SDK_linux.zip)) and compile the iowkit API on your system.
 Unzip the file and navigate into the *'libiowkit-1.7.0'* directory and run to following commands:
 ```
 ./configure
 make
 sudo make install
 ```

+## Add rules for access without root permissions (sudo)
-After the  installation you have to add a rule to have access to the IO-Warior without any root permissions.
+After the installation a file must be created to get access to the IO-Warior without any root permissions.
 &nbsp;

-## Add rules for access without root permissions (sudo)

 Add a new rules into '/etc/udev/rules.d/':
 ```